 Alice Peragine’s creative practice revolves around the ambivalent relationship between technology and the body.
 Her expansive installations, videos, and performances probe the interdependencies between technological developments and their ecological and social consequences.
 Peragine is especially interested in materials and media whose functions bear a direct relation to the human body, such as protective wear, medical applications, and smart technologies.

-The two-part project EXHAUSTER starts on February 25, 2021.
-Building on individual experience and bodily states, it turns the spotlight on the ways in which each of us is entangled in global processes of exploitation and fatigue.
-The contact zone EXHAUSTER makes room for speculations on the dynamic interactions of technological components and organic structures, but also on the possibility of novel participatory and caring connections beyond (hetero)normative politics of the body.
+Alice peragine's multi-part project EXHAUSTER builds on individual experience and bodily states and turns the spotlight on the ways in which each of us is entangled in global processes of exploitation and fatigue.
+The contact zone EXHAUSTER makes space for speculations on the dynamic interactions of technological components and organic structures, but also on the possibility of novel participatory and caring connections beyond (hetero)normative politics of the body.

 As a first part the Live-call-in TV show Please hold the line—thank you (for holding) went live on February 25th and is now available online.